mym987/cps308_cellsociety/DESIGN.md

 Finally, each cell will have an instance variable of their state.
 This cell state class will contain all information the cell needs to know about its current state.
 The default states are on and off, but like the other classes, cell state can also be extended.
-If sometime in the future, a model is created where there need to be cells with three possible states, this will not be difficult to implement because it simply requires writing a new subclass.
+If a model is created where there need to be cells with three possible states, this will not be difficult to implement because it simply requires writing a new subclass.

 ## User Interface
 The main screen of the program contains three elements.
 As seen in the screenshot below, there is a menu toolbar on the top that can open xml files and quit.
 The grid is the main part of the UI, with buttons on the right to start, stop and reset the simulation.
 In addition, there will be a slider to control the amount of time between frames.